rewonc/rewonc.github.io-deprecated/_posts/2014-11-03-A-thousand-nails-and-three-threads.markdown

 Another cool thing is that this small fix sped up the algorithm considerably as well--these render in 2-3 seconds as opposed to the ~minute it was taking before!

-### More tinkering

 ### In the next installment:

-At this point, I think the algorithm is good enough to give a first shot on a canvas at my home.
-That's what I cover in the next installment:
+This is not quite ready yet for converting to a real life canvas.
+There's a few things left to do:

-- Adjusting from RGB to real life conditions
+- Adjust from RGB to real life subtractive color schemes (i.e. CMYK)

-- Estimating stroke intensities and color profiles of real strings

-- Constructing an appropriate canvas, and...

-- The finished product.
-(I use a different img than this puppy :)  )

-### Next directions for the algorithm

-There's a whole slew of other interesting directions to take the algorithm.
-Right now we're just using a simple rectangular grid to hold our lines.
-That's easy to model in code and also easy to replicate on a physical canvas.
-But a more sophisticated algorithm might get even closer to the quality that Yamashita was able to produce by having the grid adjust to the image itself.
-For example, having the algorithm analyze the local maxima & minima of the image through gradient descent or other methods might yield a way to have the nails sit on the points of starkest contrast.
-In Yamashita's examples, she places the nails on a line that edge the face; in our doggy example, it might be worthwhile to have the nails trace the edge of the fur.
+- Change darkness estimate to an area average (Yamashita's lines don't overap but rather are spaced together closely)

+- And, of course, physically construct the canvas.

-I'll explore this and a few other topics in a later post, but if you have any thoughts on either of these, [let me know](mailto:rewonc@gmail.com)!
+I'll explore this and a few other topics in a later post, but if you have any thoughts or comments, [let me know](mailto:rewonc@gmail.com)!